-An inappropriate tree possesses undesirable characteristics significant enough to have caused their elimination from future planting of street trees, as determined by the Urban Forestry Commission along with the Public Properties Maintenance - Parks/Urban Forestry staff.
+An inappropriate tree possesses undesirable characteristics significant enough to have caused their elimination from future planting of street trees, as determined by the Shade Tree Commission along with the Public Properties Maintenance Staff.
 Undesirable tree species shall be identified and a list will be published.
 (Appendix C)